-Pycnanthemum tenuifolium is a hardy and adaptable plant that you can plant in your herb garden, along your garden borders, and between rocks or as a xeriscaping plant.
+Pycnanthemum tenuifolium is a hardy and adaptable plant that you can plant in your herb garden, along your garden borders, in a rain garden, and between rocks or as a xeriscaping plant.
 All parts of this plant, when crushed, have a strong fragrance of mint.

-|Common Name(s):||Narrow-leaf mountain mint; slender mountain mint; common horsemint; Virginia thyme|
+|Common Name(s)||Narrow-leaf mountain mint; slender mountain mint; common horsemint; Virginia thyme|

 |Scientific Name||Pycnanthemum tenuifolium|

-|Height & Spread:||2-3′ tall and 2-3′ wide|
+|Height & Spread||2-3 feet tall and 2-3 feet wide|

 |Light||Full sun to partial shade|